Crime in North Carolina: Adjudication

 State criminal charges in North Carolina are adjudicated by the unified Judicial System known as the General Court of Justice of the North Carolina Judicial Branch.
 At least one courthouse is located in each county of the state.
 Misdemeanor charges are tried in the District Courts, while the Superior Court has original jurisdiction over felony charges.
 Aside from when a law enforcement officer issues a criminal citation, criminal processes typically begin when a judicial official, usually a magistrate, issues processes such as a Warrant for Arrest, a Magistrate's Order following a warrantless arrest, or a Criminal Summons upon the testimony of a prosecuting witness or witnesses, with the primary prosecuting witness known as the complainant.
 Alternately, a prosecutor can bring charges to a grand jury for indictment.
 Following an arrest, at an initial appearance, a judicial official sets the bail bond and other conditions of release.

 Pleas of not guilty a lead to misdemeanor bench trials in District Court of the county where the crime was charged, with an appeal going to jury trial in Superior Court.
 All felony trials are jury trials held in Superior court, although some preliminary hearings including the first appearance often occur in District Court before a probable cause hearing, a waiver of the same, or indictment by grand jury.

 The prosecuting attorneys representing the State of North Carolina are the elected District Attorney and their assistants.
 North Carolina has 43 prosecutorial districts, each consisting of up to seven counties.
 Criminal defendants who cannot to afford a private defense attorney are served by Indigent Defense Services, a state agency, through a public defender's office in certain judicial districts or a court appointed private attorney.

 Convictions for criminal offences are sentenced under the Structured Sentencing the system introduced in 1994 to standardize sentences with increased sentences for offenders with lengthy criminal records.
 Punishment for impaired driving convictions is the only exception to Structured Sentencing, which are punished under the prior sentencing system.

 Capital punishment laws

 Capital punishment is applied in this state.
 No executions have occurred since 2006.
+The methods of execution are lethal injection, electric chair, and firing squad.